-Because of this, every ISP who resells BT fibre now has the option to resell the 52Mb service as well; at the time of this update only BT-owned Plusnet have taken that opportunity, and only for customers who already had the up to 38Mb service before August 2016.
+Because of this, every ISP who resells BT fibre now has the option to resell the 52Mb service as well; although at the time of writing none of the other ISPs are doing so.

 Give it some time and we may see it becoming available on a wider basis, which will allow for simpler comparison.